Settings and Functions I First Mastered When Starting to Use Claude Code

 ## How to handle memo files

-- Read only; do not change or overwrite content
+- Don't change or overwrite content.
+Read-only

 2. Hooks